 Buy Tickets in Advance

-If not, try to obtain Louvre tickets in advance.
-If you need to buy a ticket, you can do so in the tabac (newsstand/shop) in the Carrousel du Louvre, or at ticket machines or ticket windows in the glass pyramid.
+Tickets are on sale at the Louvre in the tabac (newsstand/shop) in the Carrousel du Louvre, or at ticket machines or ticket windows in the glass pyramid.

 First: The Glass Pyramid